 After drilling two dry holes, Joiner’s money was beginning to “dry up.”
 In the manner of all good oil promoters, both before and after him, he devised a way to raise enough money to drill a third well, and help fund his high-rolling lifestyle.
 What he did is now called checkerboarding.

 Simply put, he subdivided his block of leases like the squares on a checkerboard.
 He kept the red blocks and sold the black ones.
 When money got tight, he would subdivide the blocks even further.
-Through his continued promotion, he raised enough money to drill a third well by May, 1929.
+Through his continued promotion, he raised enough money to drill the third well by May 1929.

 The roughnecks that played poker nightly in my logging trailer told a different story.
 Hunt was also an oil promoter and poker player – one that would be a card playing legend, even in today's high stakes Texas hold-em era.
 He won Joiner’s offset leases in a poker game - at least according to my roughneck friends - and the rest is history.

 Don’t mourn Dad Joiner.
 Even though he died a pauper, he lived one of the most interesting lives of anyone I know.
 And despite his lack of altruism, he inadvertently discovered a legitimate super-giant oil field, one that may ultimately produce 8 billion barrels of oil.

 History is the foundation of what we know today, and it’s important to understand what happened in the past.
 Sometimes, however, words on the printed page are but a shadow of reality.
 A month in a steamy, east Texas horse pasture taught me that.